FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 ...but before doing so, we can manipulate the frequency representation of the image in various ways.
 [Less reading, more interaction!](https://www.youtube.com/watch?v=qHvdLwSZmF8) In the following interactive visualization you have the magnitude image, brightness boosted into a human visible representation on the left and the reconstructed image on the right.

 For now, play around with removing energy.
-You can plaint on the magnitude image with your fingers or with the mouse.
+You can paint on the magnitude image with your fingers or with the mouse.
 The output image will be reconstructed accordingly.
 Also, play around with the circular mask and the feathering sliders.
 Try to build intuition for what's happening.

 {% include "./demos/fftViz.htm" %}

 The magnitude image represents the frequency make-up of the image, with the lowest frequencies in the middle and higher at the edges.
 Horizontal frequencies (vertical features in the image) follow the X Axis and vertical frequencies (Horizontal features in the image) follow the Y Axis, with in-betweens being the diagonals.

-Repeating patterns in the image, lighten up as high-points in the image are lighting up very.
-E.g., the green Grid I added.
-Removing it in photoshop would be a nightmare, but in frequency space it's easy!
+Repeating patterns in the image lighten up as bright-points in the magnitude representation.
+Or rather, their frequencies have high energy: E.g. the green grid I added.
+Removing it in photoshop wouldn't be easy!
+But in frequency space it ***is*** easy!
 Just paint over the blueish 3 diagonal streaks.

 <blockquote class="reaction"><div class="reaction_text">Removing repeating features by finger-painting black over frequencies still blows me away.</div><img class="kiwi" src="/assets/kiwis/surprised.svg"></blockquote>